laa66/lottery-app/README.md

-# Spring Lottery App 🎲
+# Lottery App 🎲

+### Spring MVC Lottery web app with MySQL database
 <p>
-This is a Spring MVC Lottery web app.
-After creating an account you can participate in the lottery which takes place once a day at 10 pm and also you can check your latest lottery tickets.
+After creating an account you can participate in the lottery which takes place once a day at 10 pm and also you can check your latest lottery tickets and update user details provided during registration.
 </p>

 ## How to run ⚡